1938 AC 16-90 Competition Supercharged

 AUTHENTIC

 Along the lovely lines you'll find age and wear off old times.
-This car is by far the most original and well-preserved pre-war car of any kind that we have ever had the pleasure of handling, it is truly an exquisite “jewel” Giving the car an extra dimension which is hardly found but greatly desired in cars as such.
-This in combination with power and control it is hard to keep your foot off the gas.
+This car is by far the most original and well preserved prewar car of any kind that we have ever had the pleasure of handling.
+It is truly an exquisite “jewel”.
 It's fast, high revving and has an amazing sporty sound.

 IN THE DRIVING SEAT

-Driving this AC is a bit of a revelation, as it is easy to handle and very comfortable.
+Driving this AC is a revelation, as it is easy to handle and very comfortable.
 The brakes are surprisingly good and the engine pulls very strong.
-The accompanying sound of the straight six engine is simply beautiful, and the suspension can be set up from the dashboard in any position between soft and hard on both front and rear axle.
-And this in 1938 !
+The accompanying sound of the straight six engine is simply beautiful and the suspension can be set up from the dashboard in any position between soft and hard on both front and rear axle.

 Black patinated paint with black perfectly weathered leather trim.
 Repaired but not restored.